-PHG 300 - Public Health Genomics: Implications for the Modern World
+PHG 200 - Implications of Public Health Genomics for the Modern World

 Meets undergraduate General Education "Areas of Knowledge" course requirement for "Individuals & Society" and "The Natural World".
 No prerequisites.